INVESTOR ACTION ALERT: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against DiDi Global Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES, CA / ACCESSWIRE August 6, 2021 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against DiDi Global Inc. ('DiDi' or 'the Company') (NYSE:DIDI) for violations of the federal securities laws.
+LOS ANGELES, CA / ACCESSWIRE / August 10, 2021 /The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against DiDi Global Inc. ('DiDi' or 'the Company') (NYSE:DIDI) for violations of the federal securities laws.

 Investors who purchased the Company's shares pursuant and/or traceable to the Company's initial public offering conducted in June 2021 (the 'IPO'), or between June 30, 2021 and July 21, 2021, inclusive (the 'Class Period'), are encouraged to contact the firm before September 7, 2021.